Judge signals skepticism in Trump team's bid to block Obamacare suit

 Tom Goldstein, one of two attorneys arguing for Maryland, said the state was injured by the fact that an official illegitimately appointed is presumably presiding over Obamacare’s future.

-Maryland sought an injunction barring Whitaker from serving as acting attorney general, saying his appointment violated both the Constitution and a federal law governing the Justice Department’s line of succession.
+Maryland sought an injunction barring Whitaker from serving as acting attorney general, saying his appointment violated the Constitution and a federal law governing the Justice Department’s line of succession.

 If Hollander finds Obamacare constitutional, that would create a conflict with the Texas ruling and could lead the U.S. Supreme Court to weigh in.
 The high court previously has upheld Obamacare.

-Maryland sued to protect Obamacare after Sessions refused while still attorney general to defend it in court.

 Hollander asked fewer questions regarding Whitaker’s appointment and indicated the issue could become moot.
 Trump on Dec.
-7 nominated William Barr to become attorney general on a permanent basis.
+7 said he would nominate William Barr to become attorney general on a permanent basis.
 He would replace Whitaker, pending a Senate confirmation process likely in early 2019.

+The number of Americans who signed up for 2019 Obamacare insurance plans fell by about 4 percent compared to the prior year, government data released on Wednesday showed.

 Reporting by Sarah N. Lynch; Editing by Will Dunham